 Exhibits are displayed in the main lobby, in Arronson Gallery and in Solmssen Court.

-The University of the Arts boasts several professional performance venues — including the historic 1,800-seat Merriam Theater (above) and the state-of-the-art Caplan Center — providing spaces both grand and intimate for student performances.
+The University of the Arts boasts several professional performance venues — including the state-of-the-art Caplan Center for the Performing Arts — providing spaces both grand and intimate for student performances.
 Performance spaces, when not being used for student productions, shine the spotlight on award-winning dance troupes, traveling theater productions and world-class musicians.

-Centrally located on the Avenue of the Arts, the Merriam functions as the hub of the College of Performing Arts' School of Music and hosts UArts theater and dance performances.
+Centrally located on the Avenue of the Arts, the historic Merriam functions as the hub of the University's School of Music and hosts UArts theater and dance performances.

 With a skyline view, Avenue of the Arts address and visionary design, the Caplan is a sought-after destination.